 2. Breast milk exclusively to formula

-We encourage families to provide as much breast milk as they can or want.
-However, there are many reasons why families may need or choose formula exclusively.
+We encourage mothers to provide as much breast milk as they can or want.
+However, there are many reasons why those may need or choose formula exclusively.
 For mothers who are making this transition, it is recommended to choose a few feeding sessions during the day to replace them with formula.

 As the amount of bottle-feeding increases, the breast milk supply is likely to decrease.
 Gradually drop one breastfeeding session after another until you have completely transitioned to formula feeding.
 Ideally, mothers trying to suppress their milk supply can do so over time.
 Graduating a feeding or pumping session every other day, and/or cutting back a few minutes from each feeding can help avoid engorgement and reduce the risk of blocked ducts or infections.
 Executing a gentle breast massage and hand expression can be helpful in cases where mothers may need to stop breastfeeding abruptly.

 3. From an existing milk formula to a new milk formula

 It is estimated that families change formulas at least twice during their baby's first year.
 While this can be related to several factors, the baby's discomfort is often a motivating factor for parents to consider an alternative formula.